 Workers’ compensation claims for new injuries can be very difficult to win if the worker has previously been paid by workers’ comp for a similar injury, even if the old claim was with a different employer.

 All the records from the old claim are fair game for the insurance company.
 The challenge for the injured worker will be to prove the old injury was completely resolved and unrelated to the current injury.

 You’re Entitled to Medical and Wage Benefits

-Whether your current workers’ comp claim is based on a re-injury, or aggravation of a medical condition sustained on a previous job, you’re entitled to the same medical and wage replacement benefits as anyone else injured on the job.
+Whether your current workers’ comp claim is based on a re-injury, or aggravation of a medical condition sustained on a previous job, you’re entitled to the same medical treatment and wage disability benefits as anyone else injured on the job.